richcar58/sqlexpr-javacc/README.md

 # SqlExprParser

+This project provides a parser and evaluator for boolean expressions written in a SQL-like language.
+The language leverages SQL's simplicity and wide adoption, and is especially well-suited to represent end-user conditional logic, such as user-defined email routing or message queue selection.
+No SQL database is required.

-This project provides a SQL-like expression parser that can be used anywhere in program logic, no SQL database required.
-The expression language is a subset of the standard SQL expression language used in WHERE clauses.
+The language is a subset of the standard SQL expression language used in WHERE clauses.
 Expressions are strings that can be parsed using the `SqlExprEvaluator.parse(String)` method.
 If an expression is valid, a BooleanExpression object is returned.
-This object, along with a map of name/values pairs, can be evaluated using the `SqlExprEvaluator.match(BooleanExpression, Map)` method.
-For convenience, the `SqlExprEvaluator.match(String, Map)` method parses and evaluates an expression.
+This object, along with a map of name/value pairs, is evaluated using the `SqlExprEvaluator.match(BooleanExpression, Map)` method.
+For convenience, the `SqlExprEvaluator.match(String, Map)` method both parses and evaluates an expression.
 Here's an example usage of SqlExprParser:

 >       // A simple conjunction.
 >       String sqlText = "name = 'Bud' AND tenant_id = 'Accounting'";